Siddhu2502/MentorStudent/README.md

 2) Teachers can add, remove and evaluate students (when clicked submitted mail will be sent)
    1) Teachers can edit the marks any number of times and marks are set from 0-10
    2) There 3 criterions that are present in the model to evaluate the student
+   3) Teacher can filter between the students who are assigned or not assigned grades
 3) Students can be added to the platform by the super user / teacher but can only be deleted by the super user (keeping in mind that any tacher can access the student)
 4) A very neat admin page with privilages and features !!